nationalarchives/ds-caselaw-frontend-prototype/README.md

 * `npm install -g sass` will install Sass as a global dependency
 * `npm start` will kick off a Sass watch task

+_If you are working on JavaScript_, you should also run (in another new terminal):

+* `npm run start-scripts` will kick off a Webpack watch task

 ## Iteration 1.5